 Nurse Connie Pacheco, left, and peer coach Jason Hotchkin do administrative work inside one of Front Range Clinic’s mobile health units for medication-assisted treatment, Aug.
 10, 2020.
+The program received additional funding through Senate Bill 21-137.
 (Faith Miller/Colorado Newsline)

 When COVID-19 arrived in Colorado last spring, lawmakers scrambled to address what they expected would be a $3.3 billion shortfall in the state budget.
 The triaging at the Capitol included cutting more than $20 million for behavioral health programs, including some that were developed over years of work by a committee on opioid and other substance use disorders.